- For Residents

 Kayak, Bicycle, Ice Skate, and Snowshoe Rental at Lake Winona

-The City of Winona Park and Recreation Department offers free kayak, bicycle, ice skate, and snowshow rental from Lake Lodge.
+The City of Winona Park and Recreation Department offers kayak, bicycle, ice skate, stand up paddle boards and snowshow rental from Lake Lodge.
 Lake Lodge is run by the Winona Park and Recreation Department:

 Winona is a hub for road biking and mountain biking in southeast Minnesota.
 The bluffs that surround the Winona provide challenging hills for road bicyclists and the Holzinger trails within the city provide over 10 miles of single-track riding for mountain bikers.
 In addition, because a majority of the City rests on a relatively flat sandbar, Winona is a friendly city for bicyclists of all skill levels.
 Click on the following link for more information: